-All teachers plan collaboratively and moderation will be completed using the PAT and E asttle assessment tools in middle / senior school and SEA test and the Phonological Awareness screening at junior school.
+All teachers plan collaboratively and moderation will be completed using the PAT and E- Asttle assessment tools in middle / senior school and SEA test and the Phonological Awareness screening at junior school.

-No Problem math assessment at the end of each chapter, middle and end of year.
-OTj's will be made by teachers using a range of data including standardised testing.
+OTJ's will be made by teachers using a range of data including standardised testing.